Skip to main content

 Spring Engineering Education Days (SEEDs)

-The SEEDs program provides current high school sophomores and juniors with a unique opportunity to begin exploring engineering in hopes for fostering future engineering study.
-Participants join Santa Clara University School of Engineering on three Sundays in April to attend workshops providing an introduction to various engineering disciplines.
-Topics will include: Bioengineering, Civil, Environmental and Sustainable Engineering, Computer Science and Engineering, Electrical and Computer Engineering, General Engineering, and Mechanical Engineering.
-All workshops are introductory in nature and will include a mixture of lecture presentations and hands-on experiences facilitated by Santa Clara University professors.
-Participants will attend all workshops to be provided with a broad understanding of various engineering disciplines and careers.
+Thanks to the partnership of the Hispanic Foundation of Silicon Valley, the 2026 SEEDs program provides current high school sophomores and juniors with a unique opportunity to begin exploring engineering in hopes for fostering future engineering study.
+Participants join Santa Clara University, School of Engineering in April to attend workshops providing an introduction to various engineering disciplines.
+Topics will include: Bioengineering; Civil, Environmental and Sustainable Engineering; Computer Science and Engineering; Electrical and Computer Engineering; Mechanical Engineering and more.
+All workshops are introductory in nature and will include a mixture of lecture presentations and hands-on experiences facilitated by Santa Clara University students and faculty.
+Participants will be provided with a broad understanding of various engineering disciplines and careers.
 All workshops are held in the School of Engineering facilities.

 To access the application form, click on the tab labeled "Application" below.